 Digital transformation initiatives, particularly those that include AI programs, can face significant hurdles, often stalling due to insufficient buy-in.
 As highlighted in APQC’s 2025 Supply Chain Priorities and Challenges: Cross-Industry Report, the primary challenge is not technological, but rather a lack of cross-functional collaboration.
+In other words, transformation isn’t just about technology — it’s about people.

 Change is hard for most people, and concerns rooted in perception can create resistance.
 Many employees haven’t participated in digital transformation efforts, but they’ve likely heard about them — often in the context of job loss.
 This is a legitimate concern that must be addressed head-on.